-In 2011, Hattie Larlham partnered with Crown Point Ecology Center and the County of Summit Developmental Disabilities Board to plant the first Hattie’s Garden, which is located at the Crown Point Ecology Center.
-The garden currently employs seven people with developmental disabilities and their job coaches.
+In 2011, Hattie Larlham partnered with Crown Point Ecology Center and the County of Summit Developmental Disabilities Board to plant the first Hattie’s Gardens, which is located at the Crown Point Ecology Center.
+The garden employs seven people with developmental disabilities and their job coaches.
 Hattie’s Gardens also maintains a flock of 20 free-range, laying hens.
 These hens produce eggs that are collected and packaged in cartons for sale with the produce at Hattie’s Gardens.

-Hattie's Gardens adheres to sustainable growing practices, including crop rotation to prevent soil depletion, composting, the use of beneficial insects to manage insect populations that could damage crops, spreading mulches to suppress weeds and using disease-resistant cultivators.
+Hattie's Gardens adheres to sustainable growing practices, including crop rotation to prevent soil depletion, composting, the use of beneficial insects to manage insect populations that damage crops, spreading mulches to suppress weeds and using disease-resistant cultivators.

 Hattie’s Gardens is part of the sustainable vision of Northeast Ohio:

 Produce grown and harvested at Hattie’s Gardens is sold to community outlets, including Hattie’s Cafés & Gifts, the Hattie Larlham Center for Children with Disabilities and local farmers’ markets.
-If you own or work for a farmers' market, restaurant or speciality grocery store in the greater Akron, Ohio, area and would like to learn more about carrying sustainable produce from Hattie's Gardens, please contact Hattie Larlham.
+If you own or work for a farmers' market, restaurant or specialty grocery store in the greater Akron, Ohio, area and would like to learn more about carrying sustainable produce from Hattie's Gardens, please contact Hattie Larlham.
 Produce is also available for employees and donated to local food banks.

 Dotty Grexa, vice president, vocational and enterprise services, joined the Hattie Larlham executive team in Oct.
 2007.
 Prior to her promotion, Grexa served as a Hattie Larlham consultant, where she developed and implemented...